When WWF Wrestling Figures Ruled the ‘80s

 When the action figure market heated up in the 1980s, a number of companies were delivering very positive earnings reports to shareholders.
-Mattel made $350 million marketing its He-Man line in 1984 alone; Hasbro's G.I.
+Mattel made $350 million marketing its He-Man line in 1984 alone; Hasbro’s G.I.
 Joe regularly topped holiday wish lists curated by newspapers.
-So did their Transformers, which earned $300 million in 1985.
+So did their Transformers line, which earned $300 million in 1985.

 Many of the more successful figures were either based on or supported by animated shows that effectively acted as advertising for their licensed merchandise.
-With this template established, it's not difficult to see why toymaker LJN saw opportunity in partnering with the World Wrestling Federation (WWF), a larger-than-life parade of grapplers that clashed in weekly televised matches.
-The end result—a large variety of 8-inch, heavy-duty rubber figures that could withstand aggressive imaginary play—became one of the most successful toys lines of the 1980s.
+With this template established, it’s not difficult to see why toymaker LJN saw opportunity in partnering with what was then known as the World Wrestling Federation, or WWF, a larger-than-life parade of grapplers that clashed in weekly televised matches.
+(The sports entertainment juggernaut officially changed its name to World Wrestling Entertainment, or WWE, in 2002, following a lawsuit from the World Wildlife Fund.)

 Founded in 1970 by Jack Friedman, LJN had experienced some dizzying highs and lows in the mercurial world of toymaking.
 In 1982, the company acquired the license to produce items based on E.T.: The Extra-Terrestrial.
 With other potential licensees dubious about the film’s potential, LJN was able to get the rights for a relatively paltry $35,000.
 The movie, of course, was a massive hit and the products reaped millions of dollars in revenue.
 Friedman took to driving around New York with a vanity license plate that read, “Thanx ET.”

-Two years later, LJN was less successful when the company launched a toy line based on 1984's Dune, David Lynch's big-budget, widely ignored feature film adaptation of Frank Herbert's sci-fi novel.
-LJN paid $2 million for the rights and watched as kids passed up Kyle MacLachlan and sand worm toys in favor of more Star Wars items.
+Two years later, LJN was less successful when the company launched a toy line based on 1984’s Dune, David Lynch’s big-budget, widely ignored feature film adaptation of Frank Herbert’s sci-fi novel.
+LJN paid $2 million for the licensing rights and watched as kids passed up Kyle MacLachlan and sand worm toys in favor of more Star Wars toys.

-Fortunately, LJN had other prospects.
-As Dune was sinking, the WWF was making a rapid move into popular culture.
-When MTV began airing their matches, the WWF benefited from the mainstream appeal of guest stars like Mr. T and Cyndi Lauper.
 The wrestling league and its best-known performer, Hulk Hogan, were something like a touring superhero troupe.
 Vince McMahon, who ran the organization, had successfully taken the sport from its roots as a regional attraction into something that had national recognition.
 In addition to a weekly television series, McMahon would eventually profit from tie-in products like shirts and ice cream bars.
 VHS cassettes of the inaugural WrestleMania and its 1986 sequel would sell more than 1 million units each.
 Action figures seemed like an obvious next step.

 “Wrestling was getting hot and people were talking about it,” Weiss says.
 A meeting between LJN executives and McMahon went well, and the two companies began working on a line of figures and accessories.

-According to the Fully Poseable Wrestling Figure Podcast interview with an LJN sculptor, what became the familiar 8-inch, rubber-molded aesthetic of the WWF line happened by accident.
+According to a Fully Poseable Wrestling Figure Podcast interview in 2018 with an LJN sculptor, what became the familiar 8-inch, rubber-molded aesthetic of the WWF line happened by accident.
 LJN planned on making the figures closer in size to the 3.75-inch height typical of most action figures of the era.
 They sent McMahon the larger prototypes for approval.
 When he saw their proportions, he figured it was more in line with his mammoth wrestlers and insisted the toys remain that size.

 While Hogan was the clear star of McMahon’s roster and was likely going to remain on top for the foreseeable future, LJN relied on the WWF to tell them which wrestlers could be expected to maintain their popularity over the time it would take to get the figures into production.
 “We met with McMahon every six months and he’d tell us which wrestlers he was going to make popular,” Weiss says.
 “Those are the ones we’d go into production with each year.
 He’d say, 'Hogan’s going to keep the belt, Roddy Piper’s going to be big.'”